okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/areas/color-matched.md

 > Note that matched areas are the areas that are associated with a data point in the dataset.
 See [Data Binding](../../concepts/data-binding.md) for more information.

-## Show All Colors

-**Default value**: Off

-Allow to assign a color to each matched area in the visual.
-If disabled, the visual will use the a single color for all matched areas.

 ## Color

 **Default value**: Custom